Undergraduate Core Curriculum Program

 Core Curriculum Course Substitutions

-While the Core Curriculum requirement will normally be met from the courses specified in the catalog, in exceptional cases where students have the appropriate prerequisites and where the department in which the course is taught determines that the intentions of the Core Curriculum requirement would be satisfied, students may request permission to substitute an upper-division class for the lower-division course specified in the catalog.
-Students are to secure written approval for such a substitution prior to taking the class.
+Core Curriculum (general education and Bible courses) are required for graduation and are not eligible for waivers.
+While the Core Curriculum requirement will normally be met from the courses specified in the catalog, in exceptional cases where students have the appropriate prerequisites and where the department in which the course is taught determines that the intentions of the Core Curriculum requirement would be satisfied, departments may request permission on behalf of students to substitute an upper-division class for the lower-division course specified in the catalog.
+Written approvals must be obtained prior to the student’s enrollment in the class.